euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 Users want to use their already established services along with VPC in GCP.
 - **Cloud VPN**
 	- Traffic is encrypted by a VPN Gateway and decrypted by the receiving one.
+		- Cloud VPN Gateway is inside GCP and provides an external IP address, the other Gateway, on-permise, is a phys
 	- Useful for low volume data connections
 	- SLA 99.9%
 	- Supports